pram7726/SerialWebsocket/README.md

 *	parity
 *	flowcontrol

-if a option is left out it will use default values as follows:
+if a option is left out a default value will be used:
 *	baudrate	: 57600
 *	databits	: 8
 *	stopbits	: 1